 Availability: The availability of growing areas also affects the pricing.
 The wood grows naturally on swamps and marshlands along the Eastern coast of the United States.
 Ironically, urban development takes over these lands and thus destroys the ecosystem that this wood requires.

-Unsustainability: The tree is special and it does not easily suffer from rotting and it is water resistant too.
+Unsustainability: The tree is special, and it does not easily suffer from rotting and it is water resistant too.
 These factors make it attractive for buyers.
 But again, because of the limited space to grow, the supply is dwindling fast.
 With less supply available, the price goes up.

-Demand For Antique Cypress Millwork: Along with the above reasons, more and more people living in finer homes along the coast are looking for and collecting antique cypress millwork to display in their residences.
+Demand For Antique Millwork: Along with the above reasons, more and more people living in finer homes along the coast are looking for and collecting antique millwork to display in their residences.
 Again, as the demand goes up and supplies decline, the cost will also rise.

-How To Clean Cypress Wood Cabinets
+How to Clean Cypress

 Spot cleaning is an easy way to keep the gorgeous wood surface but removing grime and debris that have accumulated over time from crevices can be more challenging.

-A quality cleaning product that’s strong enough to remove stubborn dirt but at the same time is safe so as not to remove the protective finish of the wood. visit this page if you are cleaning cabinets before painting.
+A quality cleaning product that’s strong enough to remove stubborn dirt but at the same time is safe so as not to remove the protective finish of the wood.
+Visit this page if you are cleaning cabinets before painting.

 Things Needed: